 If the colored areas are Merle, the Dane would be a Merlequin carrying double Merle genetics.

-There is a plethora of variations within Piebald Danes due to the combination of piebald gene with other dane genes.
+There is a plethora of variations within Piebald Danes due to the combination of piebald genes with other dane genes.
 Some commonly found Piebald Danes are;

-Merle piebald: Merle Piebald Danes are called Merle heads by Great Dane breeders.
-The piebald gene can also integrate with Merle gene producing Merle piebalds.
+Merle Piebald Danes are called Merle heads by Great Dane breeders.
+The piebald gene can also integrate with the Merle gene producing Merle piebalds.
 The dogs appear similar to Merlequin Great Danes.
 They are often inaccurately registered as Merlequins.

 There is a major lack of certainty circling Piebald Danes.
-The people get confused due to difference in breed-specific and individual language.
+The people get confused due to differences in breed-specific and individual language.
 It is also rather difficult to recognize a Piebald Dane.

 As the color on the head and tail are lastly to be affected by discoloration, these both areas retain black color.
 In genetics the gene, piebald is considered an ‘excessive white gene’.
-Hence the Piebald Danes are regarded as holding mis proportioned and improper spotting.
+Hence the Piebald Danes are regarded as holding disproportionate and improper spotting.